Dalawa Man ang Buhay Mo, Pagsasabayin Ko

-Dalawa Man ang Buhay Mo, Pagsasabayin Ko is a 1991 Philippine action film co-written and directed by Willy Milan.
+Dalawa Man ang Buhay Mo, Pagsasabayin Ko (lit.
+Even If You Have Two Lives, I Will Make Them Together) is a 1991 Philippine action film co-written and directed by Willy Milan.
 The film stars Ronnie Ricketts on dual roles.

-The film marks First Films' first venture into local production after distribution of Hong Kong-based action movies to the Philippines.
+The film marks First Films' first venture into local production after distribution of Hong Kong–based action movies to the Philippines.

 Plot

 Sonny Boy (Ricketts) and his father Rafael (Alvarez) team up to avenge the murder of his twin brother Robert (Ricketts).